Saravananp27/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
 ### NAME: SARAVANAN P
 ### REG NO: 24900878
+### EXP 5:Monitoring Soil Moisture Value In Thing Speak Cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.